tremor-rs/tremor-runtime/docs/ConfigurationWalkthrough.md

 $ tremor-tool api binding list metronome-binding.yaml
 ```

+## Limitations

+Live deployments via the API only work with a single entity and passing a list using the API isn't supported.
+In order to achieve that you can use ['Static or Bootstrap Deployments](./Configuration/Static or Bootstrap deployments)

 ## Deployment

 Once all artefacts are published into the tremor repository we are ready to